pycom/pycom-documentation/content/tutorials/expansionboards/pygate.md

 1. make up a EUI (8 byte hexadecimal value) and register it on the TTN website
 1. enter the EUI in your `config.json` under `gateway_ID` (Just enter the hex digits without the "eui-" prefix and without spaces)
 1. select your Frequency Plan
-1. select a router - also enter the hostname in your `config.json` under `server_address`
+1. select the router for your region.
 1. enter your wifi SSID and password in `main.py`
 1. upload `config.json` and `main.py` and reset the board
 1. you will see how it creates the uplink connection and then start the LoRa GW.
 It will print out some debug information while it is running.
 After some initialization it will print "LoRa GW started" and the LED will turn green.